venkat-imaginea/react-native-android/README.md

-# react-native-android-kc
+# react-native-android
-A react-native POC with a basic setup of a KC page for Android
+A react-native POC with a basic setup for Android